chrthomsen/pygrametl/docs/examples/testing.rst

 uses test files, which have the ``.dtt`` suffix, to specify preconditions and/or postconditions.
 A test file only contains Drawn Tables but not any Python code.
-However, a configuration file named ``config.py`` can be created in the same folders as the ``.dtt`` files to define PEP 249 connections (i.e. in addition to the default in-memory SQlite database) and data sources (support for CSV and SQL is provided by ``dttr``) for use in the tests.
-More detail is provided as part of the following example.
-An example of a test file is given in below.
+However, a configuration file named ``config.py`` can be created in the same folders as the ``.dtt`` files to define PEP 249 connections (i.e., in addition to the default in-memory SQlite database) and data sources (support for CSV and SQL is provided by ``dttr``) for use in the tests.
+More details are provided as part of the following example.
+An example of a test file is given below.
 This file only contains one precondition (i.e., a Drawn Table with a name, but without an assert above it) on Line 1–4 and one postcondition (i.e., a Drawn Table with both a name and an assert above it) on Line 6–12).
 This structure